kaiwren/redson/README.md

 Redson is a lightweight client side MVsomething (I can't keep up with all the MV* variations these days :P) component framework written in Ruby specifically for Rails applications.
 It uses the Opal Ruby to js compiler.

-It builds on top of jQuery's proven cross-platform implementations of DOM lookup+manipulation and the observer pattern to ensure compatibility and performance.
+It builds on top of jQuery's cross-platform implementations of DOM lookup+manipulation and the observer pattern to ensure compatibility and performance.

 I'm developing against a sample rails app, so you can look under rails-app/assets/javascripts for examples.

+I'm not sure this can be production capable anytime for several reasons, including the viability of my MV* approach and potential performance issues in compiled js as a consequence of said approach.
+We'll see.

 Here's what it looks like at the moment.
 WIP etc.